 COVID-19: Our response in Yemen

-In Quarantine facilities: (facilities that have been set up by the authorities to put in quarantine people crossing borders for the needed period of time to detect if they have caught COVID-19 or they can move freely)
+(facilities that have been set up by the authorities to quarantine people crossing borders to keep a check on COVID-19 infections)

 The ICRC is working with the Yemen Red Crescent to improve the conditions of people in quarantine places through:

-- Improving access to health care with the donation of medicines and medical equipment such as gloves, compresses, bandages, etc. for 3,000 people under quarantine in Radaa and Affar in Al-Bayda governorate.
+- Improving access to health care with the donation of medicines and medical equipment such as gloves, compresses, bandages, etc. for 3,000 people in quarantine in Radaa and Affar in Al-Bayda governorate.

-- Improving hygiene by providing personal hygiene items for 4,000 people in 7 quarantine facilities.
+- Improving hygiene by providing personal hygiene items for 4,000 people in seven quarantine facilities.

 - Improving general living conditions by providing more than 5,000 sets of waste management items and over 400 sets of hygiene materials (bags, buckets, shovels, disinfectant, etc) and almost 9,500 sets of house items as blankets, sleeping bags, mosquito nets and cooking items in 18 quarantine facilities